ahmed-numaan/ahmed-numaan/README.md

 Actively developing web and mobile applications in ReactJS and Laravel(PHP) respectively.

 I have successfully completed many projects for clients in United States, Europe, Australia and South Korea.
 My projects helped organizations grow their business by using custom developed softwares such as Enterprise Resource Planner(ERP), eCommerce, Inventory, Logistics, Human Resource, Accounting and eLearning solutions.
-Business use these websites for marketing of their services, promotion of their sales and run online campaigns through advertisement.